Night Rhythms

 Night Rhythms is a 1992 American erotic thriller film directed by Gregory Dark.
 The film stars Martin Hewitt, David Carradine, Deborah Driggs, Delia Sheppard, and Jamie Summers.

 Plot

 Nick West hosts a late night radio show where he gets multiple female callers to talk about their sex lives with him.
 One night, he has sex with a listener that invites herself to the station, but when he wakes up, he finds that the woman has been strangled to death, the killing having been broadcast on air.
-He must go on the run to prove his innocence, as he's accosted by mob boss Vincent and police officer Jackson, while helped only by his bartender friend Cinnamon and his show's producer Bridget.
+He must go on the run to prove his innocence, as he is accosted by mob boss Vincent and police officer Jackson, while helped only by his bartender friend Cinnamon and his show's producer Bridget.